Chart Color Schemes

 Dakabin's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.

-Private health cover is at approximately 52% of Dakabin's total population (~3,237 people), slightly above the average SA2 area rate.
+Approximately 52% of Dakabin's total population (~3,237 people) has private health cover, which is slightly lower than the average SA2 area.
 The most prevalent medical conditions in Dakabin are mental health issues and asthma, affecting 13.2 and 9.6% of residents respectively.
-A total of 67.5% of Dakabin residents declare themselves completely clear of medical ailments, compared to 69.9% across Greater Brisbane.
-Dakabin has 9.0% of its population aged 65 and over (560 people), which is lower than the 11.6% in Greater Brisbane.
+Conversely, 67.5% of residents claim to be completely free from medical ailments, compared to 69.9% across Greater Brisbane.
+Dakabin has a lower proportion of seniors aged 65 and over at 9.0% (560 people) compared to Greater Brisbane's 11.6%.
 However, health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health